Joseph-Sameh-0/monitoring-a-containerized-url-shortener-webservice-3/README.md

 - Java 21 (for local development)
 - Node.js 18+ (for frontend development)

-### Running with Docker (Microservices Architecture)
+### Running with Docker

-The application supports a microservices architecture where each service runs independently.
+The application uses a microservices architecture where each service runs independently.

 1. Build the application:
    ```bash